Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Adding users.
 - [ ] Assigning entitlements.

-### Your company is concerned that when developers introduce open source Libraries, it creates licensing compliance issues.
-You need to add an automated process to the build pipeline to detect when common open source libraries are added to the code base.
-What should you use?

-- [ ] Code Style.
-- [ ] Microsoft Visual SourceSafe.
-- [x] Black Duck.
-- [ ] Jenkins.

 ### You are developing an open source solution that uses a GitHub repository.
 You create a new public project in Azure DevOps.
 You plan to use Azure Pipelines for continuous build.
 The solution will use the GitHub Checks API.
 Which authentication type should you use?

 - [ ] Personal Access Token.